 Chimera Investment (CIM) Gets a Hold Rating from Raymond James

-Raymond James analyst Stephen Laws maintained a Hold rating on Chimera Investment (CIM) today.
+In a report released today, Stephen Laws from Raymond James maintained a Hold rating on Chimera Investment (CIM).
 The company’s shares closed last Friday at $11.51.

 According to TipRanks.com, Laws is a 5-star analyst with an average return of 14.7% and a 69.9% success rate.
 Laws covers the Financial sector, focusing on stocks such as NexPoint Real Estate ate Finance, Broadmark Realty Capital, and Kkr Real Estate Finance.

-The word on The Street in general, suggests a Hold analyst consensus rating for Chimera Investment with a $11.13 average price target, implying a -0.6% downside from current levels.
+Currently, the analyst consensus on Chimera Investment is a Hold with an average price target of $11.13, representing a -0.6% downside.
 In a report issued on February 10, KBW also maintained a Hold rating on the stock with a $11.25 price target.

 See today’s analyst top recommended stocks >>